DevExpress-Examples/blazor-theme-and-size-mode-switcher/Readme.md

 ### Change Bootstrap Theme Color Modes

-If you want to use dark Bootstrap themes, implement custom logic that applies a `data-bs-theme` attribute to the root `<html>` element:
+If you want to use dark Bootstrap themes, apply a `data-bs-theme` attribute to the root `<html>` element:

 * `data-bs-theme="light"` for light themes
 * `data-bs-theme="dark"` for dark themes